WATER REDUCTION STRATEGY AND PERFORMANCE

 |Use NEWater for operations that do not require potable water||Reduce reliance on potable water|

-To date, 12 out of 13 CDL managed buildings (92% of our building portfolio) have been certified as “Water-Efficient Buildings” by PUB for outstanding water conservation efforts.
+To date, 10 out of 11 CDL managed buildings (92% of our building portfolio) have been certified as “Water-Efficient Buildings” by PUB, Singapore’s National Water Agency for outstanding water conservation efforts.
 Recognising that water conservation is a shared responsibility, CDL engages our tenants and homebuyers through initiatives such as our Green Lease Partnership Programme and Green Living Guide.
-These initiatives aim to promote good water conservation practices that complement CDL’s water-efficient design and features in our buildings.
+These initiatives promote good water conservation practices that complement CDL’s water-efficient design and features in our buildings.

 Key Water Conservation Initiatives in 2022